Cedricpasquier/Projet_PWOM_Back/README.md

 ## Rest API

-You have a list of json fomat to use for the back end in the folling file :
+You have a list of json fomat to use for the back end in the following file :

     "jsons format" located in docs/jsons format